TrellixVulnTeam/openmm_orion_SBRH/docs/source/tutorials.rst

    **The four main sections of the Equilibrium and Non-Equilibrium Switching floe**

-The first and second sections of the floe assemble the Bound and Unbound simulations.
-The protocol for the bound simulations is similar to the tutorial on the Short Trajectory MD with Analysis and it is not repeated here while for the Unbound simulations each ligand is charged, solvated in a box of water and parametrized accordingly to the selected force field.
-Then the Unbound flask is equilibrated in three different steps performing restrained runs such as minimization, warming up and pressurization.
+The first and second sections of the floe assemble and run the Bound and Unbound simulations.
+The protocol for the bound simulations is similar to the tutorial on the Short Trajectory MD with Analysis and it is not repeated here while for the Unbound simulations each ligand is charged, solvated in a box of solvent and parametrized accordingly to the selected force field.
+Then the Unbound flask is equilibrated in three different steps performing restrained runs such as minimization, NVT and NPT.
 Finally, the Bound and Unbound flasks are set into an Equilibrium production stage where they run for a total of a default 6ns.

 The third section of the floe performs the NES calculations and is shown here

-.. figure_NES_section:
+.. _figure_NES_section:

 .. figure:: ./images/NES.png
    :width: 1000px